 Provides clinical services, including initial assessment, individual counseling, couples counseling, and crisis intervention to JHU graduate, medical and professional students, with a special emphasis on serving International and underrepresented students.

-Provides consultation to the JHU community on student mental health and well-being, particularly regarding the needs of international and underrepresented students.
+Provides consultation to the JHU community on student mental health and well-being.

-Master's degree in clinical counseling, counseling psychology, or clinical social work with 5 years' clinical experience.
+Master's Degree in Cinical Counseling, Counseling Psychology, or Clinical Social Work with 5 years' clinical experience.

 Maryland and DC licenses required, or Maryland license with the ability to obtain a DC license within three months.